Biden pitching partnership after tough stretch with allies - NewsBreak

 At a virtual COVID-19 summit he is hosting Wednesday, leaders will be urged to step up vaccine-sharing commitments, address oxygen shortages around the globe and deal with other critical pandemic-related issues.

-The president also has invited the prime ministers of Australia , India and Japan, part of a Pacific alliance, to Washington and is expected to meet with British Prime Minister Boris Johnson at the White House.
+The president also has invited the prime ministers of Australia India and Japan, part of a Pacific alliance, to Washington.

 Through it all, Biden will be the subject of a quiet assessment by allies: Has he lived up to his campaign promise to be a better partner than Trump?